 At the 2021 second extraordinary general meeting of shareholders on July 15, 2021, Mr. Pan Jiahua was elected as the shareholder supervisor of the sixth session of the Board of Supervisors, and Ms. Cheng Huifang, Mr. Zhang Fanquan, Mr. Song Qinghua and Mr. Chen Sanlian were elected as the external supervisors.
 Mr. Yu Jianqiang, Mr. Wang Chengliang, Mr. Yuan Xiaoqiang, Mr. Wang Jun and Mr. Huang Zuhui ceased to act as supervisor of the Company.
-At the general meeting of shareholders, 1 shareholder supervisors together with 5 employee supervisors elected on June 16, 2021.
+At the general meeting of shareholders, 1 shareholder supervisor and 4 external supervisors were elected to constitute the sixth session of the Board of Supervisors together with 5 employee supervisors elected on June 16, 2021.